Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 What will happen after my baby is born?

 - A nasogastric tube may be used to relieve pressure.
-The tube will be placed into your baby's nose and guided down to his stomach.
+The tube will be placed into your baby's nose and guided down to his or her stomach.
 Suction is used to remove fluid and air from your baby's abdomen.

 - Your baby may need to have an IV placed in a vein.
 Healthcare providers will use the IV to give your baby liquids and medicine.